vitvrs/djorm/packages/djorm-docs/docs/concepts/models.md

 ---
 # Models

-A model represents a database entity.
+A model is the single, definitive source of information about your data.
+It contains the essential fields and behaviours of the data you're storing.
+Generally each models maps to a single database table.
 It is a class with fields that describe data you're storing in your database.
 You use models to abstract away the database specific code.

 ## Define a model